-Shawnee Fossil Plant has 14 groundwater monitoring wells, 13 of which have been polluted above federal advisory levels based on samples collected between February 10, 2010 and May 18, 2016.
-Groundwater at this site contains unsafe levels of manganese, boron, sulfate, cobalt, molybdenum, arsenic, beryllium, chromium, lead, nickel and strontium.Site description
+Shawnee Fossil Plant has 19 groundwater monitoring wells, 16 of which have been polluted above federal advisory levels based on samples collected between February 10, 2010 and October 05, 2017.
+Groundwater at this site contains unsafe levels of manganese, boron, sulfate, molybdenum, cobalt, arsenic, beryllium, chromium, lead, nickel and strontium.Site description

-Shawnee Fossil Plant is a 1,750 MW coal-fired power plant located near Paducah, Kentucky, along the Ohio River in West Paducah, Kentucky.
-The Tennessee Valley Authority, has been in operation since 1966.
+Shawnee Fossil Plant is a 1,750 MW coal-fired power plant located near Paducah, Kentucky, along the Ohio River.
+The plant, which is owned by the Tennessee Valley Authority, has been in operation since 1966.
 Shawnee has nine active generating units with a summer net generating capacity of 1,206 megawatts.
-The plant's Unit 10 was retired in 2014.
+The plant's Unit 10 was idled in 2010 and retired in 2014.
 Shawnee has a cumulative ash disposal area of just over 300 acres, including both ash ponds and ash landfills built over old ash ponds.
 All of these units are unlined, and they share a common groundwater monitoring system.
 You can find the industry-reported data here.
 For more information on the Shawnee Fossil Plant, see EIP’s 2019 National Coal Ash Report.